-Pollinating is the joy of sharing visions and ideas which inspire others and shines a light on the potential beauty which can be created through individual and collective action.
+Pollinating is the joy of sharing vision and ideas which inspire others, shining a light on the potential beauty which can be created through individual and collective action.

 Martin Prechtel, the wonderful artist, author, teacher and healer who carries the wisdom of the Mayan people talks of this with such eloquence in his wonderful book, ‘Long life, Honey in the Heart.’